Our EV Vision

 Testing of EV Charging System

+Administered by the Land Transport Authority (LTA), the Technical Reference 25 (TR 25) is a set of technical standards and safety precautions that governs EV charging systems in Singapore.
 The TR 25 has undergone review by a joint public-private working group appointed by the Singapore Standards Council from September 2020 to January 2022.
 The new standard TR 25:2022 will replace the previous standard TR 25:2016 following its publication in February 2022.
-To give the industry time to transit to the latest requirements in TR 25:2022, there will be a six-month transition period before compliance with the maintenance and installation requirements in the revised TR 25:2022 becomes mandatory.
 Refer to Charging Standards for more information.

 Public Carparks

-Every HDB town will be EV-ready by 2025 with close to 2,000 of the HDB carparks to be fitted with charging points.
+Every HDB town will be EV-Ready by 2025 with close to 2,000 HDB carparks to be fitted with charging points.
+Over one in three HDB carparks are now equipped with EV chargers.

 Private Premises